Constraints on the varying electron mass and early dark energy in light of ACT DR6 and DESI DR2 and the implications for

 As discussed in Sec.~\ref{sec:models}, the varying electron mass model can relax the Hubble tension without significantly compromising the CMB fit.
 This can also be understood as parameter degeneracies among the cold dark matter density $\omega_\mathrm{c} = \Omega_\mathrm{c}h^2$, baryon density $\omega_\mathrm{b} = \Omega_\mathrm{b} h^2$, Hubble constant $H_0$, spectral index $n_s$, and the electron mass $m_{e} / m_{e0}$.
 From Fig.~\ref{fig:me}, we find the approximate relation for their fractional changes:

 Although the direct impact of the varying electron mass on the damping scale is small, adjusting $\omega_\mathrm{b}$ is necessary to compensate for this effect, which explains the first equality.
 To simultaneously match the angular scales measured by CMB and BAO, variations in $\omega_\mathrm{c}$ and $H_0$ are also required, leading to the second and third equality.
 These coefficients differ from the theoretical expectations based solely on CMB discussed in Ref.~\cite{Sekiguchi:2020teg} (see also Refs.~\cite{Toda:2024ncp,Jedamzik:2020zmd,Vagnozzi:2023nrq,Pedrotti:2024kpn} for the role of $\omega_c$ to solve the Hubble tension without spoiling the BAO fitting).
 In particular, too large $\omega_c$ leads to suppression of the first peak of the power spectrum~\cite{Hu:2001bc}.
 Consequently, a small shift in the spectral index $n_s$ is also needed to maintain a good CMB fit, which explains the final equality.
-This is illustrated in Fig.~\ref{fig:TT}, which shows the difference in the CMB power spectrum relative to the $\Lambda$CDM model.
+This is illustrated in Fig.~\ref{fig:TT},\ref{fig:TE}, which shows the difference in the CMB power spectrum relative to the $\Lambda$CDM model.
 The upper green curve shows the case with only a $2\%$ increase in electron mass.